 Regardless of where you buy your bed, check return policy if it would turn out for example that the bed won’t fit into your bedroom or if you change your mind for any reason at all.

-- Modern Nursery has a nice selection of modern style cribs
+Another good one is Modern Nursery, which has a nice selection of modern style cribs.

 And if you have any questions or more ideas on how to choose a baby crib, just leave a comment below! :-)